metacpan/metacpan-cpan-extracted/distros/I/IO-FD/README.md

-This module can significantly lower memory usage per file descriptor and decrease file/socket opening and socket accepting times.  `accept` performance is particularly improved with much higher connection handling rates and lower backlog.
+This module can significantly lower memory usage per file descriptor and decrease file/socket opening and socket accepting times.  `accept` performance is particularly improved with much higher connection handling rates for a given backlog.

 Actual byte throughput (read/write) is basically unchanged compared to the core